seedstack/io-addon/advanced-csv-export.md

 ---
-title: "CSV"
+title: "Advanced CSV"
 addon: "I/O"
 menu:
     IOAddon:
-        weight: 20
+        weight: 40
 ---

-CSV template is define with a `*.csv.properties` file.
+A CSV template is defined with a `*.csv.properties` file.
 This properties gives you options to change general configuration, define format or provide custom validation.
 The available options are:

  <table class="table table-bordered">
  <thead>